 - 68% of the Class of 2024 received either a need-based or merit-based scholarship from Vanderbilt

-- 39% of Vanderbilt School of Medicine students graduate without medical school debt (nationally, only 29% of all medical school students graduate without debt)
+- 49% of our most recent class of Vanderbilt School of Medicine students graduated without medical school debt (nationally, only 27% of all medical school students graduate without debt)

 Vanderbilt Merit-Based Scholarships

 Vanderbilt University School of Medicine proudly offers merit scholarships to incoming students.
 A separate application for merit scholarships is not required.
 The Office of MD Admissions will consider all admitted applicants for merit scholarships.
 If awarded a merit scholarship, you will receive the same amount for each of four years of study toward the MD degree at Vanderbilt.
 International students are considered for merit-based awards.
 In 2020-2021, students were offered both 75% tuition and full tuition awards.